lfit/releng-docs/docs/environment-overview.rst

 Long term storage of CI logs is not complete during this phase as the log shipping mechanisms that we use for capturing the console logs require that the CI infrastructure be open to the public.
-To improve the log storage, as well as avoid potential issues with licensing for JIRA and Confluence the recomendation for projects is stay in pre-formation for as short a time as possible or if possible, skip a restricted formation phased altogether.
+To improve the log storage, as well as avoid potential issues with licensing for JIRA and Confluence the recommendation for projects is stay in pre-formation for as short a time as possible or if possible, skip a restricted formation phased altogether.